-- Salary for the grantee, technical assistance, and other staff (including administrative support related directly to the funded pilot project).
+- Salary for the grantee, technical assistance and other staff (including administrative support related directly to the funded pilot project).
 Applications that include significant funding allocations for the applicant’s salary may receive additional attention from reviewers, and applicants should justify the requested level of salary support in the budget justification.

 - Computer equipment, hardware or software (if used strictly for pilot project implementation and with justification in the narrative), not to exceed 20% of the total proposed budget; if proposed equipment expense will exceed this limit, awardee must have prior approval in writing.